nesl/Spectral-Predictability-TS/README.md

 Oliver Wang, Pengrui Quan, Kang Yang, Mani Srivastava
 AAAI AI4TS Workshop, 2026

-This repository contains all code used in the paper.
+This repository contains all code used in the paper [available here](https://arxiv.org/abs/2511.08884).
 The structure centers on two main components:
 1. A modified TimeLLM pipeline for forecasting experiments and Omega-conditioned performance visualization
 2. A GiftEval-based pipeline for large-scale analysis of model behavior versus spectral predictability